sdu-mp-21/cash-flow/README.md

 # Final project
   It's our project for CSS 216 made using Flutter

-# About the project
+# Goal
   The app we are creating is for controlling cash-flow.
 You could use it to manage your financial plan.
 Plan and monitor the budget.
-There is three main models: user, account, transaction and category.
-Each user can have multiple accounts to separate the 'wallets' and mark transactions by categories to analyse the financial flow.

 # Mentor
 - Bissenbay Dauletbayev - b.dauletbayev@sdu.edu.kz